How do we make our precious metal coins?

 The Perth Mint has a wide variety of coin presses, ranging from fully automated machines that can produce large batches of smaller coins to incredibly powerful presses that can apply tons of pressure.
 These powerful presses are necessary to make the few 10-kilo coins we release each year.

-Operators play a crucial role in quality control, paying close attention to the quality of the impressions and inspecting for any potential scratches or abnormalities that could result in a rejected coin.
+Operators play a crucial role in quality control, paying close attention to the appearance of the impressions and inspecting for any potential scratches or abnormalities that could result in a rejected coin.

 To keep up with the demand for the Mint's wide range of Australian investor and collector releases, our engineers and technicians work around the clock, often requiring the coin presses to be operational 24 hours a day.

-The coining department is responsible for the final inspection and packaging of all the Mint's coins.
-They follow strict guidelines and leave no room for errors during the exhaustive inspection process.
-Even though the blanks are tested earlier, finished coins undergo further testing to ensure accurate specifications such as weight, diameter, and thickness.
+The coining department is responsible for final inspection and packaging of the Mint's finely crafted collector and investor pieces.
+They follow strict guidelines during the exhaustive visual inspection process and conduct random sampling to ensure accurate weight, diameter, and thickness.

-After passing all testing procedures, The Perth Mint's precious metal coins (with a few exceptions) are carefully placed in acrylic capsules to provide perfect protection for a lifetime of enjoyment by collectors.
+After passing all testing procedures, The Perth Mint's precious metal coins (with a few exceptions) are carefully placed in acrylic capsules to provide perfect protection for a lifetime of enjoyment.

 The coining team takes immense pride in knowing that they are responsible for some of the most coveted coin releases in the world.